roesta07/roesta07.github.io/_posts/2022-10-11-bayesian-updating.md

 #   - standard
 excerpt: Everyone has their go-to example to explain Bayesian Statistics.
 Mine's just a bit... scary!
 ---
->Everyone has their go-to example to explain Bayesian Statistics.
+>Everyone has their go-to example to explain Bayesian Updating.
 Mine's just a bit... scary!

 Each of us holds a set of beliefs that we have developed through our experiences.
 Every time we have to make a decision, we tend to base it on those belief i.e. our attitude towards the world at that given time.
 Although the ability to always search for the motivation to change/update self-beliefs are important for us to make a better decision yet human factors like ego, blind superstition, etc comes as a tyrannical force to prevent us from changing or updating our self-beliefs.